Afghanistan Flag Image

 Flag of Afghanistan

 th century.
-Describing about Afghanistan Flag, the Islamic Republic of Afghanistan embraced the current flag on January 4, 2004.
+Describing about Afghan Flag, the Islamic Republic of Afghanistan embraced the current flag on January 4, 2004.
 The vertical stripes represent the past, bloodshed in the fight for independence and the Islamic faith.
-Although, the Flag of Afghanistan has gone through various changes over the past centuries, however, mosque with its Mihrab offering prayers facing Mecca still persist.
+Although, the national Flag of Afghanistan has gone through various changes over the past centuries, however, mosque with its Mihrab offering prayers facing Mecca still persist.
 In past 28 years, the flag went through several changes, but the faith in Islam, the fight for truth and dignity is still can been seen in the stripes.it is one of the oldest flags that gone through numerous changes from past two centuries.

 Again on December 3, 1992, the stripes contained green-white-black were coated with arms in gold.
 In this new design, the stripes emphasized on the religion’s values mentioned in Arabic inscriptions.
 The flag also featured a mosque with a prayer place and altar, sheaves of wheat, two flags, and two crossed sabers.
 An even more backward-looking Muslim group recognized as Taliban, unfortunately, controlled the rest of peaceful country and flown white flags inscribed with Arabic inscriptions.
 A new national constitution accepted in 2004, however, not yet propagated stipulates addition the inscription “God is great” in the Islamic calendar, the year Afghanistan got its real independence.

-Afghanistan Flag - Design and Symbolic Meaning
+Afghanistan Flag Meaning and Design

-Flag of Afghanistan features a tricolor and three vertical bands of black, red, and green.
+Afghani Flag features a tricolor and three vertical bands of black, red, and green.
 The black color portrays the distressing history of Afghanistan when the nation was ruled by the British Empire dating back to the 19th century.
 The red color depicts bloodshed and struggles for independence until 1919 (Anglo-Afghan Treaty).
 Lastly, the color green symbolizes prosperity and hope which is keeping the country alive.
 Interestingly, the Afghan flag is considered internationally among the five national flags to feature a building in its design.

 Afghanistan has a democratic Islamic republic, following Islamic Law guides capable of taking decisions of the executive, legislature, and judiciary.
 The official language of Afghanistan is Dari and Persian.
 The currency of Afghanistan is Afghan.
-Afghanistan comprises of two-letter country code i.e. AF and its three-letter country code is AFG and in digits, it is 93.
+Afghanistan comprises of two letter country code i.e. AF and its three-letter country code is AFG and in digits, it is 93.
 The calling code is +93 and the UTC i.e. standard time followed in Afghanistan is UTC+04:30.
 Being an Islamic republic, Afghanistan comprises a total of 34 provinces and 14 reputed cities namely Kabul, Kandahar, Herat, Mazar-i-Sharif, Kunduz, Jalalabad, Lashkar Gah, Taluqan, Puli Khumri, Khost, Ghazni, Sheberghan, Sari Pul, and Farah.